github/codeql/docs/codeql/codeql-for-visual-studio-code/analyzing-your-projects.rst

 Filtering databases and queries by language
 -------------------------------------------

-Optionally, to see databases containing a specific language, as well as queries written for that language, you can apply a language filter using the language selector.
+Optionally, to see databases containing a specific language and queries written for that language, you can apply a language filter using the language selector.

 #.
 To see available language filters, in the sidebar, click the **Language** title bar.
 #.
 Hover over the language filter you would like to apply, then click **Select**.